cjw6k/mf2bench/README.md

 Parse all the things!
 Time all the parsing! ~~Diff all the JSON!~~

 ## In Active Development
-The mf2bench software lately back on the workbench, old work ahead!
+The mf2bench software is only but lately back on the workbench and was made fast.
+It's rough!

 > <strong>NOTE:</strong> mf2bench has undergone limited testing.